willem-schlieter/maze/README.md

 # maze

+This is an old project containing a little maze game in python.
+To run locally, `pip install pygame` and then run with with `python gui.py`.
+The game is in German.

+---
 Dies ist ein Projekt von willem-schlieter und 12Enzo04.
 Programmiert ist es in Python 3.

 Dieses Projekt enthält keinerlei kopergeschützten Werke oder anderweitig rechtlich geschützte Werke.
 Allerdings ist der Code von zwei Anfängern geschrieben,